Cody Bellinger Player Props: Cubs vs. Blue Jays

-Cody Bellinger -- batting .421 in his past 10 games -- will be in action for the Chicago Cubs versus the Toronto Blue Jays, with Jose Berrios on the hill, on August 11 at 7:07 PM ET.
+Cody Bellinger and his .488 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Toronto Blue Jays and Chris Bassitt on August 12 at 3:07 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He notched a home run while going 2-for-4 in his most recent game against the Blue Jays.

 Cody Bellinger Game Info & Props vs. the Blue Jays